bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-I also want to pre set a few settings for the player specifically to ensure that the video doesn't play automatically on the page loads and to have the starting volume at 50% of the maximum.
+<p>I also want to pre set a few settings for the player specifically to ensure that the video doesn't play automatically on the page loads and to have the starting volume at 50% of the maximum.
 To do that, I add some attributes to the react player tag playing equals and then false in curly braces and volume equals, followed by 0.5 in curly braces.
 For a complete list of settings you can refer to the react players.
 Get up documentation.
 You may have noticed that the react component also contains the line U R L equals video RL.
-This refers to the web link for the video which hasn't been set up yet.
+This refers to the web link for the video which hasn't been set up yet.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s16-e.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->